-Nickel is considered a heavy metal, but they were unable to give specifics regarding testing levels or detection limits.
+Nickel is considered a heavy metal, which is reassuring, although they were unable to give specifics regarding testing levels.

 You might like to try their mineral-free lanolin superfood lip tints, which come in three coloured varieties — red radish, elderberry and sweet potato — and are coloured with plant anthocyanins only.
-Lanolin can be an allergen to some, so ensure you don’t react and perhaps patch test at first if necessary.
+Lanolin is non-vegan, and can be an allergen to some, so ensure you don’t react and perhaps patch test at first if necessary.

 You can find them here.